Maritime traffic jam grows outside blocked Suez Canal

 Apparently anticipating long delays, the owners of the stuck vessel diverted a sister ship, the Ever Greet, to head around Africa instead, according to satellite data.

-Others also are being diverted to avoid the canal.
+Others also are being diverted.
 The liquid natural gas carrier Pan Americas changed course in the mid-Atlantic, now aiming south to go around the southern tip of Africa, according to satellite data from MarineTraffic.com.

-About 10% of world trade flows through the canal, which is particularly crucial for the transport of oil.
+About 10% of world trade flows through the canal, which is particularly crucial for transporting oil.
 The closure also could affect oil and gas shipments to Europe from the Middle East.

 Oil markets are absorbing the disruption for now, said analyst Toril Bosoni.